default-anton/llm-sidekick.nvim/README.md

 Must be used after an `:Ask`, `:Code`, or `:Chat` command.

 #### `:Apply [all]`
 Applies file modifications from the LLM response.
+Handles complex operations across multiple files, including:
+- Creating new files and directories
+- Modifying specific sections of existing files
+- Deleting files or code snippets
+- Applying changes to multiple files in a single operation

 Only available in buffers created by the `:Code` command.
 - Without arguments: applies changes from the modification block at cursor position
-- With `all`: applies all changes from the current assistant response
+- With `all`: applies all changes from the current assistant response, maintaining consistency across related modifications

 #### `:Stt`
 Starts speech-to-text recording at the current cursor position.
 Shows a floating window with recording status.
 Press Enter to stop recording and insert the transcribed text, or press q to cancel.
 Works in both normal and insert modes.